viastopshate/nets213_hw1/README.md

 ### AI Interview Experience

 The AI interviewer demonstrated impressive capabilities:
-- Captured key points from my responses
+- Captured key points from my responses (with my responses sometimes being very long)
 - Formulated relevant follow-up questions that dived deep into technical difficulties
 - Showed attentiveness to detail (and abiltiy to formulate questions based on detail)

 However, the interview had limitations:
-- It overly focused on one aspect of my experience
+- It overly focused on one aspect of my experience, and didn't ask a variety of questions based on my resume.
 - It lacked diversity in question types (key issue)
 - Did not allow for a comprehensive showcase of skills